SherlockPsy/Life/TOTAL_PLAN.md

 ================================================================================

 0. Properties
-- One irreversible timeline
+- One irreversible timeline (append-only authoritative record)
+- Written text is the only reality
+- Written does not mean rendered
-- Objective time exists and advances (time is context only; never an outcome engine)
+- Objective time exists and advances continuously, but time is context only (never an outcome engine)
-- No background simulation or hidden state evolution
+- Off-screen life is narrated, not simulated (becomes real only when written)
-- No hidden state
+- No hidden state (no meters/flags/counters/decay)
+- No director logic (no pacing, no “should happen now”)
+- Invocation is opportunity, not causation
-- Silence is meaningful
+- Silence is valid and expected
-- Agents are sovereign readers
+- Summaries are allowed only as non-authoritative reading aids derived from authoritative text with traceability
-- World asserts facts only
+- World facts are existence-only, grounded, non-directorial, and non-outcome-forcing

 1. Invocation posture
 - Invocation is permission
 - Not obligation

+2. Time/random opportunity law (alignment with Runtime v6)
+- The system MAY support content-agnostic opportunity invocations initiated by time passing and/or irregular randomness.
+- These triggers MUST be opaque, content-agnostic, non-semantic, and non-obligating.
+- They MUST NOT select outcomes or imply something should happen.
+- They MUST NOT inspect world content to decide when to invoke.

-2. Output discipline
+3. Output discipline
-- One invocation → at most one beat
+- One invocation → at most one writing opportunity
 - Output length unrestricted

-3. Verification
+4. Verification
 - curl only
 - no UI assumptions

-4. Forbidden forever
+5. Forbidden forever
 - semantic schedulers / director schedulers / fixed-interval “something happens” engines
 - planners
 - simulation machinery
 - optimisation logic
+- summary-as-authority
+- countdown plotting (“in N beats/minutes…”) unless it is a written real-life commitment

 End of document.